 Electrification of Transportation

-One of the key trends in green logistics is the electrification of transportation.
+One key trend in green logistics is the electrification of transportation.
 Electric vehicles (EVs) and plug-in hybrid vehicles are becoming prominent in the logistics sector, helping to reduce emissions and reliance on fossil fuels.
 Logistic companies are increasingly investing in electric delivery vans, trucks, and cargo bikes to minimize their carbon footprint in the last-mile delivery process.

 Use of Renewable Energy in Warehousing

 Warehousing operations are adopting renewable energy sources, such as solar and wind power, to meet their energy needs.
-Solar panels on warehouse rooftops, wind turbines integrated into the facility design, and energy-efficient lighting systems are being utilized to reduce the carbon footprint of warehousing operations and decrease dependence on conventional energy sources.
+Solar panels on warehouse rooftops, wind turbines integrated into the facility design, and energy-efficient lighting systems are utilized to reduce their carbon footprint and decrease dependence on conventional energy sources.

 Circular Economy and Reverse Logistics